brndnmtthws/optimal-buy-cbpro/README.md

 Duh.
 Not my fault if you lose everything.

+Unless you completely trust me, I suggest you make a copy of the repo and build your own container to prevent any sort of funny business.

 # How do I use it?

 1. Set up a GDAX account, and link your bank account